 Getting from Tier Two to Tier One in Japanese to English Translation

-The founder's 2019 presentation at the last IJET Conference to be held before the Covid pandemic.
+Lise's 2019 presentation at the last IJET Conference to be held before the Covid pandemic.
 It might not offer advice that many colleagues could take or implement, but the content has certainly not gone stale.
-This content currently resides in our Content for Translators section.